-Community requires variety of practice:
+- Community requires variety of practice: - eating together, - · recreation and often 'keeping Sabbath' together, - learning together (Bible study, reading and reflection in general,)

-- eating together - recreation and often 'keeping Sabbath' together - learning together (Bible study, reading and reflection in genera,) - personal counsel, comfort, and specific accountability for behavior - commitment to constant reconciliation and forgiveness - deeds of service and justice and witness done together - prayer, worship, and making music together

-Therefore, community requires spontaneity as well as structured time together.
+- · personal counsel, comfort, and specific accountability for behavior, - · commitment to constant reconciliation and forgiveness, - deeds of service and justice and witness done together, - prayer, worship, and making music together. - Community requires therefore spontaneity as well as structured time together.
 You do last minute spontaneous things together.
-If that cannot happen, there is no availability, frequency and variety.
+If that cannot happen, there is no availability, frequency, and variety.